 For simplicity, an unsigned binary encoding of inputs and matrix elements is assumed here, for one-quadrant multiplication.
 This assumption is not essential: it has no binding effect on the architecture and can be easily extended to a standard one's complement for four-quadrant multiplication, in which the significant bits (MSB) of both arguments have a negative rather than positive weight.
-Assume further I-bit encoding of matrix elements, and J-bit encoding of inputs:
+Assume further I-bit encoding of matrix eledecomposing (1) into: